Automatic Reasoning on Recursive Data-Structures with Sharing: The Frame Rule

-} We can now derive, from Proposition \ref{prop:exe}, the strongest postcondition of an assertion along a program path.
-Specifically, in order to prove the Hoare triple $\oldtriple{\phi}{S}{\psi}$ where $S$ contains neither loops nor function calls, we simply generate strongest postcondition $\psi'$ along each of its straight-line paths and obtain the verification condition $\psi' \models \psi$.
-This is now the task of automated theorem proving.

-The second and more important pillar of our program verification framework deals with parts of the heap which are \emph{definitely unchanged}. }

-Recall the classic frame rule (CFR) from Section \ref{sec:local} where from $\oldtriple{\phi}{P}{\psi}$ we may infer $\oldtriple{\phi \wedge \pi}{P}{\psi \wedge \pi}$ with the side condition that $P$ does not modify any free variable in $\pi$.
-In our current setting where $P$ now may contain heap references, this frame rule in fact \emph{still} can be used if $\pi$ only contains free heap variables that are \emph{ghost}. \ignore{ In traditional Hoare logic, an assertion, which does not mention heap variables, can be framed through a program fragment if the program fragment does not modify any (free) variable in the assertion.
+Recall the classic frame rule (CFR) from Section \ref{sec:intro} where from $\oldtriple{\phi}{P}{\psi}$ we may infer $\oldtriple{\phi \wedge \pi}{P}{\psi \wedge \pi}$ with the side condition that $P$ does not modify any free variable in $\pi$.
+In our current setting where $P$ now may contain heap references, this frame rule in fact \emph{still} can be used if $\pi$ only contains free heap variables that are \emph{ghost}.
+However, because the global heap memory might be changed by $P$, what \emph{cannot} be framed through with this rule, is the property that a ghost variable $\heap$ is consistent with the global heap memory $\heapg$, i.e., $\heap \sqsubseteq \heapg$.
+We call such a property the ``heap reality'' of $\heap$.